Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 28.
 Comparison of the time from the diagnosis of opportunistic complications to ART introduction (2010–2020) (4)

-Table 1 shows the association between the time to ART introduction and outcomes for all complications.
-The mortality rate was significantly higher in patients who started ART within 14 days after the diagnosis of complications than in patients who started ART at 15 days or more after the diagnosis (11.57% vs. 2.72%, P<0.01).
-When the cutoff was set at 30 days, the mortality rate was significantly higher in patients who started ART within 30 days after the diagnosis than in patients who started ART at 31 days or more after the diagnosis (5.99% vs. 2.48%, P<0.01).
-Next, we examined the association between the time to ART introduction and outcomes for each opportunistic complication.
-As for PCP, the mortality rate was significantly higher in patients who started ART within 14 days after the diagnosis (7.09% vs. 1.44%, P<0.01).
-When the cutoff of 30 days was applied, the mortality rate was significantly higher in patients who started ART within 30 days after the diagnosis than in patients who started ART at 31 days or more after the diagnosis (Table 2).
-A similar trend was observed for cytomegalovirus infection (15-day cutoff: 12.61% vs. 5.13%, P<0.01) (Table 3).
+Table 1 shows the association between the time to initiation of ART and outcomes for all complications.
+The mortality rate was significantly higher in patients who started ART within 14 days after being diagnosed with complications than in those who started ART 15 days or more after being diagnosed (11.41% vs. 2.69%; P<0.01).
+When a cutoff was set at 30 days, the mortality rate was significantly higher in patients who started ART within 30 days after diagnosis than in those who started ART 31 days or more after diagnosis (5.94% vs 2.45%; P\<0.01).
+After analyzing each opportunistic complication, we found that the mortality rate for PCP was significantly higher in patients who started ART within 14 days after diagnosis (6.67% vs 1.41%; P<0.01).
+When a cutoff of 30 days was applied, the mortality rate was significantly higher in patients who started ART within 30 days after diagnosis than in those who started ART 31 days or more after diagnosis (Table 2).
+A similar trend was observed for cytomegalovirus infection (15-day cutoff: 11.45% vs 5.02%; P<0.01; Table 3).

 Table 1.
 Association between the time to ART introduction and outcomes (since 2010)